OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:26

-But the Jerusalem above is free, and she is our mother.
+But the Jerusalem that is above is free, and she is our spiritual mother.

 ## Galatians 4:27